-Players wearing the "unhealthy" FoodFat Attack™ pinnies (French fries, brownies, etc.) try to tag the players wearing the "healthy" blue vests.
+Players wearing the "unhealthy" FoodFat Attack pinnies (fries, brownies, etc.) try to tag the players wearing the "healthy" blue vests.
 Each time players are tagged, they pick up a "fat cell" (ball) and place it inside their vest.
 As the balls accumulate, players can "lose the fat" by doing exercises.
 Ultimately, the game teaches students about healthy eating choices, nutrition concepts, and the benefits of exercise.

-Learn About Junk Food
+Learn the Effects of Junk Food

-In this game, 9 students wear junk food pinnies and the rest of the students (up to 36) wear regular blue pinnies.
-The students with the junk food pinnies run around and tag the players in blue vests.
-When tagged, they must run out of the boundary and put a “fat cell” (a yellow ball) in their pinnie.
-Then, they re-enter the playing area and are able to be tagged again.
-Students can empty their vest of fat cells by doing an exercise, with the goal being to have the least amount of cells in your pinnie when time is called.
+During this game, 9 players wear junk food pinnies and the rest of the players (up to 36) wear blue vests.
+Players with junk food pinnies run and tag the players in blue vests.
+When tagged, they must run out of the boundary and put a “fat cell” (a yellow ball) in their vest.
+They can then re-enter the playing area and be tagged again.
+Players can empty their vest of the fat cell balls by doing an exercise.
+The goal is to have the least number of fat cell balls in your vest when time is called.
 The game helps players understand the consequences of eating junk food.
 They will also learn that unless they exercise to burn off the excess fat, it will not go away.

 Lightweight, fat cell balls are made of hollow plastic for easy game play by players of all ages.
 The pack includes vests in 2 sizes to students of most ages.
 The custom storage bag is made of a heavy-duty nylon and features carrying straps to make transportation easier than ever.